yuktmitash21/slack-code/GITHUB_SETUP.md

 - Integrate with AI/LLM to write code based on the task
 - Read existing code and make intelligent modifications
 - Run tests before creating the PR

+### Reverting PRs

+The bot uses actual `git revert` commands to properly undo merged PRs:

+1. Clones the repository locally
+2. Checks out a new branch
+3. Runs `git revert -m 1 <merge_commit_sha>`
+4. Pushes the revert branch
+5. Creates a PR with the actual reverted code

+This is a proper git revert, not a placeholder!

 - Add more sophisticated code generation logic

 ## Repository Structure After Use